South Carolina Social Security Disability Attorneys

 Do I need an attorney to file my SSDI claim?

 No, you do not need an attorney when filing for SSDI benefits.
-However, the SSDI claims process is highly complex, and you have a much better chance of receiving the benefits to which you are entitled if you work with an experienced SSDI attorney who can guide you through the process.
-The forms required are very complicated, and benefits are often denied even when a claim is legitimate.
+However, the disability claims process process is highly complex, and you have a much better chance of receiving the benefits to which you are entitled if you work with an experienced SSDI attorney who can guide you through the process.
+The forms required are very complicated, and benefits are often denied even when a social security disability claim is legitimate.